gnick-johnson/omnisharp-vscode/debugger-launchjson.md

 Visual Studio Code will still generate a basic template, but you will need to fill in the 'program' field to point at the executable dll that you would like to debug.

-# Configurating VS Code's debugging behavior
+# Configuring VS Code's debugging behavior

 ## PreLaunchTask
 The `preLaunchTask` field runs the associated taskName in tasks.json before debugging your program.
 You can get the default build prelaunch task by executing the command `Tasks: Configure Tasks Runner` from the VS Code command palette.